Tomshiii/ahk_wiki/Latest/Functions/GUIs.md

 # <u>`class tomshiBasic {`</u>
 `tomshiBasic` is a small class used to share a few settings across all GUIs in my scripts.
 This class helps me keep a relatively consistent GUI look across all my scripts, and in the event I want to ever change a setting it can be done here and be shared basically script wide.

+> Using this gui will automatically do the following:
+> - Generate an invisible button to steal focus away from any user generated controls
+> - Set the titlebar to dark mode if enabled
+> - Set all user generated buttons to dark mode if enabled
+> - Set all drop down menus to dark mode if enabled
 ```c#
 MyGui := tomshiBasic( [{FontSize, FontWeight, options, title}] )
 ```